xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 (cd build && make)
 ```

-The binaries for the ArangoDB server and all client tools will then be created
+The binaries for the AvocadoDB server and all client tools will then be created
 inside the `build` directory.
-To start ArangoDB locally from the `build` directory,
+To start AvocadoDB locally from the `build` directory,
 use

 ```
-build/bin/arangod <options>
+build/bin/avocadod <options>
 ```

 Datafiles and datafile names
 ----------------------------

-ArangoDB 3.0 uses a new VelocyPack-based format for storing data in WAL logfiles
+AvocadoDB 3.0 uses a new VelocyPack-based format for storing data in WAL logfiles
 and collection datafiles.
 The file format is not compatible with the files used
-in prior versions of ArangoDB.
-That means datafiles written by ArangoDB 3.0 cannot be
+in prior versions of AvocadoDB.
+That means datafiles written by AvocadoDB 3.0 cannot be
 used in earlier versions and vice versa.

 The pattern for collection directory names was changed in 3.0 to include a random
 id component at the end.
 The new pattern is `collection-<id>-<random>`, where `<id>`
 is the collection id and `<random>` is a random number.
-Previous versions of ArangoDB
+Previous versions of AvocadoDB
 used a pattern `collection-<id>` without the random number.

 User Management
 ---------------

-Unlike ArangoDB 2.x, ArangoDB 3.0 users are now separated from databases, and you can
+Unlike AvocadoDB 2.x, AvocadoDB 3.0 users are now separated from databases, and you can
 grant one or more database permissions to a user.

-If you want to mimic the behavior of ArangoDB, you should name your users like
+If you want to mimic the behavior of AvocadoDB, you should name your users like
 `username@dbname`.

 Users that can access the *_system* database are allowed to manage users and